GOALS

 Feedback on sufficiency of budget allocation

-Feedback, or reporting on the plan, includes comments on the adequacy of allocations for time and effort to support key accessibility personnel, training and technical assistance, any necessary equipment, licenses, and materials, and the provision for sustainability and ongoing support for web accessibility.
+Feedback, or reporting, on the plan includes comments on the adequacy of allocations of funds, time and effort to support key accessibility personnel, training and technical assistance, any necessary equipment, licenses, and materials, and the provision for sustainability and ongoing support for web accessibility.
+This information is used to revise and adjust the budget request and the written plan.

 Benchmark D: Training and Technical Support